-Upon successful completion of the course, the students should be able to
+After successful completion of this course, the students will be able to:

-- Solve simultaneous linear equations using matrix methods. - Calculate Eigen values and Eigen vectors of matrices that are essential for vibration / design analysis. - Understand the concept of Double and Triple integrals and their applications to calculations of areas, volumes. - Understand the most basic numerical methods to solve simultaneous linear equations.
+CO1:Solve simultaneous linear equations using matrix methods.

+- CO2:Calculate Eigen values and Eigen vectors of matrices that are essential for vibration / design analysis. - CO3:Analyze the concept of Double and Triple integrals and their applications to calculations of areas, volumes. - CO4:Solve simultaneous linear equations using the numerical methods.